*Information here is for those admitted prior to 2019. For those admitted in 2019, please click here.

 The program consists of 16 units of graduate course work.

-Current USC Graduate Students — Applicants for the Certificate in Public Policy who are currently enrolled in a graduate program at USC (and are in good standing with a 3.0 GPA ) need only to submit the appropriate paperwork for adding the certificate program, which may be obtained from Suzanne Alexander, Program Administrator, Graduate Programs in Public Policy, in RGL 238.
+Current USC Graduate Students — Applicants for the Certificate in Public Policy who are currently enrolled in a graduate program at USC (and are in good standing with a 3.0 GPA ) need only to submit the appropriate paperwork for adding the certificate program, which may be requested from Suzanne Alexander, Program Administrator, Graduate Programs in Public Policy at [email protected].

 Prospective Applicants — Applicants who have not matriculated at USC must make a formal application at the USC Graduate Admission website.